 Personalise Your Emails

-You can further target your consumers with the content of your email by including elements of personalisation – this can be tested in the subject line of your email, as well as the copy.
+You can further target consumers with the content of your email by including elements of personalisation – this can be tested in the subject line of your email, as well as the copy.

 Personalisation in emails use subscriber data to make the content feel tailor-made for the individual.
 It is proven to increase open rates and drive revenue because it helps marketers give subscribers more relevant, individualised content.